-- HBSE is credited from your BSW degree - No MSW generalist year, therefore, Practice I (SWO 503) is not taken - Need to take an additional clinical methods course to fulfill the requirement for four methods courses. - You take Practice III (Groups) & IV (Individuals & Families), field seminar (SWO 654/655) so need to take one more clinically-focused course-this is in addition to SWO 660.
+- HBSE is credited from your BSW degree - No MSW generalist year, therefore, Practice I (SWO 503) is not taken - Need to take an additional clinical methods course to fulfill the requirement for four methods courses. - You take Practice III (Groups) & IV (Individuals & Families), field seminar (SWO 654/655) so need to take one more clinicallyfocused course (in addition to SWO 660) - If you do the 6-credit thesis, the one elective course you take must be clinically focused to meet licensure qualifications (consult with your advisors on course selection).